jeffpar/pcjs.v1/devices/c1p/machine/README.md

 * [8kb "Server Array" Demo](8kb/array/)
 * [32kb with Diskette Support](32kb/)

-See the [Documentation](/docs/c1pjs/) for details on the operation of C1Pjs.
+See the [C1Pjs Documentation](/docs/c1pjs/) for operational details of our Challenger 1P emulator.